bayeslife/test-driven-architecture/README.md

 #### Rate Limiting

 ```
-Given a client on a <expected source network>
+Given a client on a <source zone>
-When a multiple requests are submitted to the <virtual api>
+When a multiple requests are submitted to the <target content switch>
 and the rate is below the <target rate>
 Then all responses are success
 ```

 ```
-Given a client on a <expected source network>
+Given a client on a <source zone>
-When a multiple requests are submitted to the <virtual api>
+When a multiple requests are submitted to the <target content switch>
 and the rate is above the <target rate>
 Then some responses are 429 status code
 ```